-- To be a brave man implies stepping forward in the face of danger, instead of stepping back.
+- To be brave implies stepping forward in the face of danger instead of stepping back.

-- Fear is amplified by vagueness, so fight it with ration and a clear mind.
+- Fear is amplified by vagueness, so fight it with rationality and a clear mind.

-- Courage is like a virtue – it’s gained by repeatedly doing small acts of bravery.
+- Courage is a virtue gained from repeated, small acts of bravery.